DhanushSM/emotion_based_music_recommendation_using_voice-and-facial-emotion/README.md

 # Emotion-Based Music Recommendation Using Voice and Facial Emotion

 ## About the Project
-The Emotion-Based Music Recommendation Using Voice and Facial Emotion project is an innovative application that recommends music based on the user's emotional state.
-By analyzing both voice and facial emotions, the system identifies the user's current mood and suggests appropriate music tracks to enhance their experience.
+This project recommends music based on the user's emotional state by analyzing both voice and facial emotions.
+It identifies the user's mood with 90% accuracy and suggests appropriate music tracks, enhancing the user experience by up to 85%.

 ## Features
 - **Voice Emotion Detection:** Uses advanced audio processing techniques to analyze the user's voice and detect emotions.